Chrissy McKaigue

-Christopher "Chrissy" McKaigue (born 13 July 1989) is an Irish Gaelic footballer who plays for the Derry county team.
+Christopher McKaigue (born 13 July 1989) is an Irish Gaelic footballer who plays for the Derry county team.

 McKaigue plays club football and hurling for Slaughtneil Robert Emmet's.
 He is a defender in football and a half forward in hurling.

 He has represented Ireland in the International Rules Series.

 Personal life

 McKaigue is from Slaughtneil.
 He went to secondary school at St Patrick's College, Maghera.
-McKaigue also works at Gaelcholáiste Dhoire as a Physical Education teacher and is a Gaeilge learner.
+McKaigue also worked Gaelcholáiste Dhoire as a Physical Education teacher and is a Gaeilge learner.

 Football career

 Club

 McKaigue has won numerous senior titles in both codes with Slaughtneil.

 In hurling he has won the Derry Senior Hurling Championship nine times and the Ulster Senior Club Hurling Championship four times.

 In football he is the holder of five Derry Senior Football Championships and three Ulster Senior Club Football Championships.

 Inter-county

 Minor

 McKaigue was vice-captain of the Derry Minor team that were runners-up in both the Ulster Minor Championship and All-Ireland Minor Championship in 2007.
 Earlier that year he won the Ulster Minor Football League with the county, and lifted the cup as captain.